 Carbohydrates are stored in your body as glycogen.
 For every gram of glycogen stored in your body, you’re also storing 3-5 grams of water.
 Studies have also found that carbohydrates can also make insulin levels rise, which will cause your body to store more sodium, which will then cause your body to retain even more water.
 This is why most of us can lose weight quickly when we’re just starting on a low-carb diet.
 Most of the initial weight you lose is water weight.

 So if you’re experiencing excessive water retention, or would like to look leaner, try cutting back on carbs—especially highly processed, empty carbs, to see how your body responds.

 Sleep is crucial for facilitating your body’s natural healing abilities and has been shown to help your kidneys regulate your sodium and water levels.
 Studies have found that your body flushes out toxins from your brain and body when you sleep.
 So getting enough quality sleep can play a major role in keeping your water retention and bloating under control.

 Make sure you’re getting at least 7–8 hours of sleep a night.
 If that’s a problem for you, taking a nap or two during the day can also help.

-5. No more refined or artificial sugars
+5. Cut back on refined or artificial sugars